Chicago Concussion Lawyer

 Car Accidents

-Factors that can influence the amount of compensation you may receive include the:
+Factors that can influence the amount of compensation you receive include:

-You can help maximize your recovery by hiring a concussion lawyer.
-The insurance company is more likely to take your claim seriously if you have an experienced lawyer on your side.
-Additionally, studies reveal that injured victims recover up to three-times more when they hire an attorney.
+You can help maximize your recovery by hiring a brain injury lawyer, keeping accurate, injury-related records, and following recommendations given by your doctors.
+In most cases, the insurance company is more likely to take your claim seriously if you have an experienced lawyer on your side.

 Illinois law provides two types of financial awards (called damages) that victims may receive to compensate them for their losses.